-In most cases, the local Social Security agency will take as long as five months to make a determination about a disabled child.
-However, this is not always the case.
-Certain disabling medical conditions qualify the child for immediate SSI payments.
+The Social Security Administration can take as long as five months to make a determination about a disabled child, but that is not always the case.
+Certain disabling medical conditions may qualify a child for immediate SSI payments.

 These conditions qualify for SSI payments for as long as 6 months, even as the SSA makes its formal determination.
 Such conditions include:

-Once the child has begun receiving SSI payments, the SSA is required to review the child’s disabling conditions on a regular basis.
-The SSA will address the child’s condition as often as every three years to determine if the condition has improved, or is expected to improve.
+Once the child has begun receiving SSI payments, the SSA is required to review the child’s disabling conditions regularly.
+The SSA will address the child’s condition as often as every three years to determine if the condition has improved or is expected to improve.

-Once the child becomes an adult at age 18, the SSA will use the adult set of medical and non-medical rules for approving and denying SSI disability payments.
+Once the child becomes an adult at age 18, the SSA will use the adult set of medical and non-medical rules to approve and deny SSI disability payments.

 Clearly, the process is complicated.
-If you have any questions, consult Khattar Law, LLC immediately.
+If you have any questions, consult Khattar Law, PC immediately.